irmen/cx16shell/README.md

 - typing a filename with a known image suffix should launch the 'view' program automatically
 - do the same for sound files including zsm / zcm
 - new memory layout?
 Shell program at the top of memory (say $6000-$9f00) so that you can load regular programs at $0801?
 What about the external commands?
 No longer forced to start at $4000 but just regular programs?
-- vi should launch the external xvi program if it exists (needs the previous change)

 ...